 - Tribes and tribal organizations

-All applicants and partner organizations must be accredited by the Commission on Dental Accreditation (CODA) to be eligible for funding.
+All applicants and partner organizations must be accredited by the Commission on Dental Accreditation (CODA) by July 1, 2023 to be eligible for funding.

 What This Program Funds